kestra-io/docs/content/blogs/serverless-data-pipelines.md

 The **marts** layer takes the cleaned data from the staging layer and builds business-specific tables:

 - `customers.sql`: joins data from the staging tables to create a unified view of customer details, such as total lifetime value, frequency of purchases, and other key metrics
-- `orders.sql`: summarizes data from the orders and order items tables, generating metrics like total orders, total value, and order frequencies per time period
+- `orders.sql`: summarizes data from the orders and order items tables, generating metrics like total orders, total value, and order frequencies per time period.

 These models are designed to be used directly by downstream processes that require clean, pre-aggregated business data.